 A distinction is sometimes made between major surgery and minor surgery, but many surgical procedures have characteristics of both.

 Major surgery often involves opening one of the major body cavities (abdomen, chest, and skull).
 Opening the abdomen is called laparotomy, opening the chest is called thoracotomy, and opening the skull is called craniotomy.
 Major surgery can stress vital organs.
 The surgery usually is done using general anesthesia in a hospital operating room by a team of doctors.
-A stay of at least one night in the hospital usually is needed after major surgery.
+A stay of at least one night usually is needed after major surgery, but some major surgical procedures are now being done safely in an outpatient setting, whether that is a hospital or a stand-alone ambulatory surgery center.
+Doctors consider many factors in determining whether a major surgical procedure can be done on an outpatient basis, including the person’s overall health and risk of complications, the complexity of the surgery, and whether a hospital is nearby in case the person needs to be transferred.

 In minor surgery, major body cavities are not opened.
 Minor surgery can involve the use of local, regional, or general anesthesia and may be done in an emergency department, an ambulatory surgical center, or a doctor's office.
 Vital organs usually are not stressed, and surgery can be done by a single doctor, who may or may not be a surgeon.
 Usually, the person can return home the same day that minor surgery is done.